 Scientifically this approach can be illuminating where social and psychological factors are implicated.
 So it starts with an event (B) – a behaviour - and seeks to understand and articulate the preceding conditions which led to that behaviour, rather than starting with the preceding event and predicting the behaviour.
 It looks at B, (or C. or D or E) and tries to articulate what happened prior to B, C, D, or E. It then seeks to see what happened before that and so on.
 This regressive inference approach is premised on the notion that things do not happen in a random or chance way; social relations and social practices are patterned.(37) They happen because of preceding events.
 However there is always some uncertainty about the constellation or figurations of those preceding events and how far one might regress backwards in time.
-However in the case of much human behaviour and especially the health related behaviours of interest in this paper through careful observation preceding causal events can be inferred; although only ever imperfectly.
+However in the case of much human behaviour and especially the health related behaviours of interest in this paper, through careful observation preceding causal events can be inferred; although only ever imperfectly.
 In pure form this is entirely inductive, empirical and a posterori.
 This is the type of model which ought to be dominant in the public health where behaviour is involved.
 It acknowledges complexity and the fact that in the social, political and economic worlds the ability to predict very accurately other than in the most short-term of circumstances is very limited, but that understanding preceding conditions in the form of patterns and practices is usually useful way of thinking about what might be done to change things.
 This is the corollary of understanding the reasons why people do what they do from their perspective, rather than that of the scientific observer.

 To demonstrate the usefulness of this approach in the worlds of medicine and public health, let’s consider the question of alcohol consumption.
 Habitually policy makers and politicians refer to the misuse of alcohol as if the consumption of alcohol was a single behaviour and as if it was possible to find a single solution to the problem of alcohol misuse.
 With alcohol there are at least three different public health issues.
 First the overall levels of alcohol consumption in the population which have been increasing over decades and carry elevated risk for the population of all drinkers because there is no absolutely safe level of alcohol consumption.
 Second, very high levels of alcohol consumption in a sub set of the population where organ damage is the consequence and where the physical and psychological sequelae of heavy drinking over many years are palpable and will be fatal.
 Third, the relationship between so called binge drinking especially among young people and the public order and health outcomes.
-It is the two latter forms of behaviour which are alighted on by apologists for the drinks industry in the form of calls for more education, to drink responsibly!
-Leaving aside the question of whether the industry itself might just behave more responsibly, these three different public health issues immediately suggests that the origins, the preceding conditions, of the patterns of behaviour - may be different.
+It is the two latter forms of behaviour which are alighted on by apologists for the drinks industry in the form of calls for more education, and to drink responsibly!
+Leaving aside the question of whether the industry itself might just behave more responsibly, these three different public health issues immediately suggests that the origins, the preceding conditions, of the patterns of behaviour, may be different.